There are all kinds of career opportunities available to an individual who graduates with a degree in transportation and logistics.

 These individuals don’t exactly get involved with acquiring materials, but they are held responsible for maintaining good relations with all partners on an international basis.
-This makes it necessary to have a good understanding and familiarity with the constantly changing laws, regulations, and customs that apply to any international countries being dealt with.
+This makes it necessary to have a good understanding and familiarity with the constantly changing laws, regulations, and customs that apply when dealing with any international countries.

 These kinds of managers will frequently begin as importers and exporters, and then also acquire expertise with manufacturing, purchasing, and marketing, so they gain a keen understanding of how to manage supply chains.
 It helps immensely to have a solid knowledge of logistics and international business so that you can become proficient in this position.